erickeno/time-to-be-hapi/README.md

 ## Downloading
-You first need to install [node.js](http://nodejs.org/) if you do not already have them on your computer.
+You first need to install [node.js](http://nodejs.org/) if you do not already have it on your computer.
 Then download the code from github:
 ```
     $ git clone https://github.com/glennjones/time-to-be-hapi.git
 ```